appvoid/planker/README.md

 ### Support
-This app should work on any Linux distro. planker currently supports only tar.xz files
+This app should work on any Linux distro. planker currently supports only tar.xz and zip files